mohdaqib17/GC_Calculator/README.md

 This tool allows you to calculate the GC content of nucleotide sequences stored in FASTA files.

 # Overview
-The FASTA File GC Content Calculator is a Python-based tool that calculates the GC content of nucleotide sequences stored in FASTA files.
+The GC Content Calculator is a Python-based GUI tool that calculates the GC content of nucleotide sequences stored in FASTA files.
 GC content, the percentage of guanine (G) and cytosine (C) bases in a DNA sequence, is an important metric in bioinformatics for various analyses, including primer design, sequence comparison, and molecular biology experiments.

 # Features
 File Selection: Select a FASTA file containing nucleotide sequences.